top of page

 References used; Figma

-As I created the Figma prototype, I tried to stay true to the sort of color scheme Lyft and other map-based apps use.
-I took the Lyft magenta and changed it to a softer pink to complement Classroom's rounded aesthetic, and an overall calming design.
+As I created the Figma prototype, I took inspiration from the color scheme Lyft uses.
+I took the Lyft magenta and changed it to a softer pink to complement Classroom's rounded aesthetic, and created an overall calming visual design.
 The features I created micro-interactions for were searching for a campus, selecting to drive others, and selecting a driver to ride with.
 Below is a rough cut of the prototype.

 Rough cut of prototype; Figma

-I received some feedback from my professor and classmates, mainly about visual design decisions, and edited the prototype based on their suggestions.
-Below are the final screens.
+I received some feedback from my professor and classmates, mainly about visual design decisions (text size, color contrast, card layouts), and edited the prototype based on their suggestions.
+Below are the final prototypes for the main app features.

 The second half of this mashup project was to design a first time user experience for the app.
 Our class started out by listing out what we thought were the features of a good FTUE.